SmarterApp/TestScoreGuide/scores/grade11math.md

 <div class="accordion" markdown="1">

-### Level 4: 2718–3085 {#desc-exceeded}
+### Level 4: 2697–3085 {#desc-exceeded}

 The student exceeded the high school standard for mathematics and is ready for future coursework.

-Higher Ed Placement Agreement (HEPA) Status: Ready for college-level mathematics coursework
+Higher Education Placement Agreement (HEPA) Status: Likely ready for college-level mathematics coursework

-Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is considered ready for college-level mathematics coursework.
-Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is on track to be  ready for college-level mathematics coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status, as well as mathematics course-work during their junior and senior year, can help the student upon enrolling in higher education within Washington State.

 </div>
 <div class="accordion" markdown="1">

-### Level 3: 2628–2717 {#desc-met}
+### Level 3: 2614–2696 {#desc-met}

 The student met the high school standard for mathematics and appears ready for future coursework.

-Higher Ed Placement Agreement (HEPA) Status: Ready for college-level mathematics coursework
+Higher Education Placement Agreement (HEPA) Status: Likely ready for college-level mathematics coursework

-Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is considered ready for college-level mathematics coursework.
-Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is on track to be ready for college-level mathematics coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status, as well as mathematics course-work during their junior and senior year, can help the student upon enrolling in higher education within Washington State.

 - [Sample item: Concepts and Procedures]({{ site.baseurl }}/pdf/Math_G11_Concepts_and_Procedures_Standard_Met_1.pdf)
 - [Sample item: Problem Solving and Modeling/Data Analysis]({{ site.baseurl }}/pdf/Math_G11_Problem_Solving_and_Modeling_Standard_Met.pdf)